Bundang District

 Bundang is the headquarters of Korea's leading IT companies such as Naver and KT.
 Pangyo's Techno Valley is home to the country's leading game, entertainment and technology companies such as KakaoTalk, Samsung Techwin, AhnLab, Nexon, NCSOFT, Webzen and Hancom.
 Due to its close proximity to Seoul's affluent commercial center, Gangnam District, many residents also commute to Gangnam station via the Shinbundang Line, which takes only 15 minutes from Jeongja station.
 The Bundang Line subway connects many of the city's popular commercial areas to southeast Seoul, Yongin and Suwon.
 The city has a well-developed bus network reaching Seoul's central districts in 30~40 minutes due to being located at an intersection of Gyeongbu Expressway and Seoul Ring Expressway.

 Bundang is home to many Koreans who lived overseas and the European-styled cafe streets serving brunch and pastas in Pangyo Avenue France, Baekhyeon-dong and Jeongja-dong reflect their culture.
 The city has a high percentage of parks and greenspace, most notably Bundang Central Park and Yuldong Park, which is built around the Bundang lake.
-Also, there is a jogging course with the 'Tan-cheon stream'.
-The Bundang's Seoul National University Hospital is among the largest in South Korea.
+The Tancheon features a jogging course.
+Bundang's Seoul National University Hospital is among the largest in South Korea.